pmbaldha/email-tracker/readme.txt

 4. Settings to manage all emails

 == Changelog ==

+= 5.3.14, August 07, 2025 =
+* COMPATIBILITY: Make the plugin code compatible with the Plugin Check Plugin (PCP).
+* FIX: PHP Notice: Function _load_textdomain_just_in_time was called <strong>incorrectly</strong>.
+Translation loading for the <code>email-tracker</code> domain was triggered too early.
+This is usually an indicator for some code in the plugin or theme running too early.
+Translations should be loaded at the <code>init</code> action or later.
+Please see <a href="https://developer.wordpress.org/advanced-administration/debug/debug-wordpress/">Debugging in WordPress</a> for more information.
+(This message was added in version 6.7.0.)
+* TWEAK: Simplify admin menu, submenu and help features and remove related unnecessary classes and interfaces.

 = 5.3.13, August 06, 2025 =
 * TWEAK: Freemius library updated to the latest version.